Self Improvement 10: Change Negative Self-Talk

 You will never replace all the negative self-talk with positive.
 In some cases, it may even be inappropriate.
 But most of the time positive reinforcement is better and negativity.

 Now, gradually replace negative self-talk with positive.
 When you make mistakes don’t yell in your head “Stupid!” or “Idiot!” consider what happened and what you can learn from it (you either win some or learn some).

 Decide how to be better next time.
 If something bad happens to you, don’t start the endless “Why me?” cycle.
 We, humans, are smart and we’ll always find an answer to “why me” question and it will not make out day better.
-Think what you can learn from the experience and understand that this was just statistical probability catching up with you, not a deep flaw in your character.
+Think about what you can learn from the experience and understand that this was just statistical probability catching up with you, not a deep flaw in your character.